sigmacomputing/sigmaquickstarts/site/sigmaguides/src/security_row_level_security/security_row_level_security.md

 <img src="assets/nrls5.png" width="800"/>

 <aside class="negative">
-<strong>NOTE:</strong><br> Something to not take for granted is that our base table is over 4.5 MILLION rows and we are using it trivially, while Sigma handles the scale of the data.
+<strong>NOTE:</strong><br> Something to not take for granted is that our base table is over 4.5 MILLION rows!
+We are using it trivially, while Sigma handles the scale of the data for smooth user experience.
 </aside>

 <img src="assets/horizonalline.png" width="800"/>